 [Section 146G inserted by No. 40 of 1987 s.
 73.]

 146H.
-Counting of votes by deputy returning officers
+Count of votes by deputy returning officer, procedure for

 (1) As soon as practicable after the close of the poll the deputy returning officer for each district shall —

-(a) open all ballot boxes received from polling places within the district that have not been opened by an assistant returning officer, reject all informal ballot papers, and count the number of first preference votes given for each candidate;
+(a) open all ballot boxes received from polling places within the district that have not been opened by an assistant returning officer, reject all informal ballot papers, and count the number of first preference votes given for each candidate; and